A Survey of Protocol Fuzzing: Protocol Fuzzing Overview

 \subsection{Differences between protocol fuzzing and traditional fuzzing}

-In this subsection, we delve into the unique challenges associated with protocol fuzzing as identified in the literature, addressing RQ1.
-Table~\ref{tab:difference} encapsulates two primary distinctions between protocol implementations and general fuzzing targets.
-These differences not only highlight the specificities of protocol fuzzing but also correspond to a set of inherent challenges.
+In this subsection, we discuss the unique challenges associated with protocol fuzzing as identified in the literature, addressing Survey Dimension 1.
+Protocol implementations differ from traditional fuzzing targets in two key aspects: first, they exhibit higher communication complexity; second, their testing environments are relatively more constrained.
+These differences not only highlight the specificity of protocol fuzzing, but also correspond to a set of inherent challenges.